Loki343/Kindmeal.my-Clone/README.md

 ## Demo Login Credentials

 **Use this Credentials to Login as a user.**

- `Enail ID:- As given while Signup`
+ `Email ID:- As given while Signup`
  `Password:- As given while Signup`

 # Tech Stacks Used